 Susan Wilson, NP, is committed to spreading the latest stroke knowledge and resources to health care workers across the country.
 This dedication has earned her a 2014 Raise Award from the National Stroke Association.

 Todd Cohen, PhD The Alzheimer’s Association is pleased to announce that Todd Cohen, PhD, a researcher from UNC, is the recipient of a $99,722 New Investigator Research Grant.
-The grant will be used to fund Dr. Cohen’s lab at … Continued
+The grant will be used to fund Dr. Cohen’s lab at UNC, which will study tau acetylation (development of tau tangles, a hallmark of Alzheimer’s) and … Continued

 RTI International, in partnership with the University of North Carolina at Chapel Hill, has been awarded a cooperative agreement with the Centers for Disease Control and Prevention to conduct muscular dystrophy surveillance in the Piedmont region of North Carolina.
 Information collected from the population-based surveillance and follow-up will support research to aid improvements in diagnosis, care and policy.